 The toddlers especially need reality, true tales of animals or plants, which they turn in their own way with their imagination to explain the world.
 This does not justify the attitude of adults that, with threatening and moralistic tales, take what comes to hand to preach the small children.
 See Little Red Riding Hood, who disobeys — see how it ends — and many others like The wolf and the seven little goats.
 Or Hansel and Gretel that cook the witch for revenge.

 The children do not need to feed the imagination with so bloody stuff, which, by the way, belongs to German folklore.
-Why not prefer the Italian tradition, as for example the fables collection from Calvino, still little known?
-In the fairy tale Le ochine, the small geese are threatened by the fox, the mother protects her geese and that’s what the toddlers want to hear.
+Why do not prefer the Italian tradition, as, for example, the fables collection from Calvino, still little known?
+In the fairy tale Le ochine, the fox threatened the small geese, the mother protects them and that is what the toddlers want to hear.
 In the same spirit, when speaking about religion, you do not have to start from the Crucifix, but from the Good Shepherd.
 Italian fairy tales that usually read at school and that have fed children and grandchildren (tells Grazia Honegger Fresco) are often emblematic, as Pierin Pierone, Cecco bilecco, The child sold with pears.
-But you must choose.
-As always it is a matter of listening and respecting the child to avoid anticipations on the great problems of life.
+However, you must choose.
+As always, it is a matter of listening and respecting the child to avoid anticipations on the great problems of life.

 When the first Children’s House opened in Rome, many visitors donated toys to their young guests, but these did not use them much.
 They were more interested in real assets: really washing, instead of pretending to do so; dry dishes instead of imagine doing so, offering coffee to a guest rather than pretend to prepare and drink it and so on.
 Montessori schools will offer children the opportunity to choose from many “real” activities, without preventing them to baste situations of symbolic play in a very personal way, even with leaves, acorns and stones in the garden, and not stereotyped, with kitchenettes and wooden pots of colorful plastic.